An Overview of Cyber Security Funding for Open Source Software: Introduction

-The paper's remainder is structured into five sections.
+The paper's remainder is structured into six sections.
 The opening Section~\ref{sec: motivation} motivates the background in more detail with respect to the concept of critical infrastructure and its relation to software.
 Given this elaboration, the subsequent Section~\ref{sec: research questions} presents and motivates the research questions.
 Then, Section~\ref{sec: materials and methods} elaborates the empirical material and the qualitative analysis techniques used to examine the material.
 Results are presented in Section~\ref{sec: results}.
-A concluding discussion is presented in the final Section~\ref{sec: discussion}.
-With these remaining five sections, the paper paves the way for further research on an emerging, relevant new research area, providing also a few insights relevant to practitioners, including OSS projects seeking funding, the two funding bodies' staff, and policy-makers more generally.
+A concluding discussion is presented in Sections~\ref{sec: conclusion} and \ref{sec: further work}.
+With these remaining five sections, the paper paves the way for further research on an emerging, relevant new research area, providing also a few insights relevant to practitioners, including OSS projects seeking funding, the two funding bodies' staff, and policy-makers~more~generally.